 - Charcoal filters for odor, germs, and bacteria.

 - UV-C light technology kills bacteria and germs.

 - CADR of 100+.

 Cats cannot control how many allergens they produce.
 Humans can take steps to help manage how their allergies affect them.
 The first step is identifying that a feline allergy is, in fact, the culprit.
 Once that is determined, owners can choose to take medication that can help suppress allergy symptoms.
-For some people, this will be the solution.
-For others, medication is not always the answer.
 Along with medication, there are a few things owners can try that will help control the number of allergens they are exposed to from their cats.

 While there is no way to control how much a specific kitty will shed, owners can control the amount of hair they allow around the house.
-Regular grooming is one of the most significant ways as it helps remove dead hair before a kitty spreads it around the house.
-Proper nutrition plays a role in controlling shedding because felines who do not have well-balanced diets may shed more.
+Regular grooming is one of the most significant ways, as it helps remove dead hair before a kitty spreads it around the house.

 Feline owners will need to invest in high-quality vacuums that can handle cat hair.
 This may be a substantial investment up front but will help make furniture and floors last and look good longer.
-Vacuuming, sweeping, and furniture covers are helpful tools to manage feline shedding.
 People who live in homes with cats need to expect to do a lot of vacuuming, sometimes even daily.
 Vacuuming often prevents allergens from building up and spreading throughout the house and beyond.

 HEPA Air Purifier